 Dr. Chris Kennedy, Cornell '00

-To be considered for the program, veterinarians may send a letter of application to the address below.
+To be considered for the program, veterinarians may send their CV and a letter of application to the address below.
 The letter should describe what you hope to gain from the program, the length of time and dates you wish to be in residence, and the service(s) you wish to rotate through.
 You are welcome to describe other educational experiences you may wish to provide for students.
-Send the application electronically to William H. Miller, VMD, program coordinator, to firstname.lastname@example.org or by mail to:
+Due to immigration, licensing and liability restrictions the program is not open to foreign nationals.
+Your application will be evaluated by Dr. William H. Miller as the faculty director for the program.
+Send the application electronically to Pilar A. Thompson, program coordinator, to firstname.lastname@example.org or by mail to:

 Robert W. Kirk Practitioner-in-Residence Application Committee

 c/o Pilar A. Thompson, Program Coordinator